 Students are not allowed to leave Australia at any time during the program.
-They are also not allowed any independent travel during the homestay portion of the program.
-After the fall semester program some students face conflicting desires of extending their travels or going home for the end of the year holidays.
+After the program, some students face conflicting desires of extending their travels or going home for the end of the year holidays.
 Students are strongly encouraged to discuss plans/possibilities with family and friends before leaving for Australia.
 Former students highly encourage post- or pre- program travel because there is little free time during the program.